-Sizing is important when choosing an electric guitar for kids under the age of around 11.
-You don’t want to get an instrument that is too large for your kid or they won’t be comfortable playing it.
+Sizing is essential when choosing an electric guitar for kids under the age of around 11.
+You don’t want to get an instrument that is too large for your kid, or they won’t be comfortable playing it.
 You also don’t want to get something that they will outgrow within a few months.

-Since a lot of kids start on a classical nylon string models, there isn’t really the same kind of demand or market for electric guitars as you might find for classical in the smaller sizes.
-For the most part kids won’t be getting seriously interested in learning the electric guitar before ages 11 or 12 and by then (in most cases) they can use a full sized model and your options are limitless.
-However, there are kids who are between the ages of 5 to 11 who want to play the electric, so it is important to find them an instrument that is the right size.
+Since a lot of kids start on a classical nylon string models, there isn’t the same kind of demand or market for electric guitars as you might find for classical in the smaller sizes.
+For the most part, kids won’t be getting seriously interested in learning the electric guitar before ages 11 or 12 and by then (in most cases) they can use a full-sized model, and your options are limitless.
+However, there are kids who are between the ages of 5 to 11 who want to play the electric, so it is essential to find them an instrument that is the right size.

-Realistically, there aren’t a lot of 1/2 size electrics produced by reputable brands, so if you want a good quality guitar you should be looking for a 3/4 sized model.
-These guitars are usually called ‘Mini‘,’ Traveler‘, or ‘Short Scale‘ sized.
+Realistically, there aren’t a lot of 1/2 size electrics produced by reputable brands, so if you want a good quality guitar, you should be looking for a 3/4 size model.
+These guitars are usually called ‘Mini,” Traveler,’ or ‘Short Scale‘ sized.
 These are most likely going to be your best bet.

-As with buying a classical or an acoustic there are a number of things that go into getting that perfect instrument.
-The height of the child is actually more important than age when choosing the correct size of guitar.
+As with buying a classical or an acoustic, there are some things that go into getting that perfect instrument.
+The height of the child is more important than age when choosing the correct size of the guitar.

 What accessories do I need to get?

 If you’re getting your child an electric, you’ll also need to buy an amplifier and a cable.
-These don’t need to be anything especially fancy, but youll at least need a simple 10-watt amp in order to make the instrument audible.
+These don’t need to be anything especially fancy, but you’ll at least need a simple 10-watt amp to make the instrument audible.
 A small practice amplifier starts at around $30 and up.